dnadoba/MIDIKit/README.md

     }
 }
 ```
+_In order for a MIDI session to be automatically detected, it is necessary to assign a Bonjour name to the session itself, on the host.
+On macOS this is possible via the Audio MIDI Setup app.
+On Windows you can use the excellent rtpMIDI free app._

-When connected to a MIDI Network, you have dedicated source and destination endpoints:
+When connected to a MIDI Network, you can use the dedicated source and destination endpoints for sending and receiving MIDI messages:

 ```
 ...